choderalab/antibody-mutations/README.md

 This script deletes residues at the n-terminus or c-terminus as specified by the user.
 It caps the chain at the terminus with deleted residues.

 ## Overlay high-resolution structures onto low-resolution structures

-## Modeling procedure (using UCSF chimera):
-0. Load PDBs into Chimera
+0. Load PDBs into UCSF Chimera
    * File > Open > Select PDB file
 1. Overlay
    * Tools > Structure comparison > Matchmaker (Use default settings)